-Phase 2 - West Salt Lake Sample and Results
+Phase 2: West Salt Lake Sample and Results

-Phase 2 of the HERO project allows project leaders the opportunity to gain further insight about smaller population clusters, SARS-CoV-2 transmission trends, and longer term outcomes across the original study areas.
-An emerging trend of high case counts in West Salt Lake quickly became a focus area so that community leaders and decision makers could better support efforts to limit spread in the area.
+Phase 2 of the HERO project allows project leaders the opportunity to gain further insight into smaller population clusters, SARS-CoV-2 transmission trends, and longer-term outcomes across the original testing areas.
+An emerging trend of high case counts in West Salt Lake quickly became a focus area so that community leaders and decision-makers could better support efforts to limit spread in the area.
+Monitoring hot spots in West Salt Lake and other areas of the state allows insight into transmission rates and susceptible populations.
+Findings from these areas could stand-out as startling compared to other areas given the desire to test the areas with the highest case counts, and the findings should not be generalized to broader geographic areas.
 Blood antibody and nasal swab testing in West Salt Lake took place between July 13-August 4, 2020.